mmarseglia/scouting-api/README.md

-# BSA Scouting API
+# Scouting America API

-This attempts to document the APIs of the Boy Scouts of America.
+This attempts to document the APIs of Scouting America.

 ## Table of Contents